Gibberlings3/Skills-and-Abilities/README.md

 - Blurred Alacrity (3 slots): The character becomes blurred while under the effects of a haste spell.
 - Greater Swift Surge (4 slots): The character gains an additional bonus to Thac0 and AC bringing it to +2 while under the effects of a haste spell.
 - Evasive Celerity (5 slots): The character gains +10% magic resistance while under the effects of a haste spell.

+**CONCENTRATION (Next Release):** The character is adept at casting spells in combat.
+Points spent in this proficiency reduce the chance of spell interruption when damaged.
+- Combat Casting (1 slot): The character increases his chance to resist spell disruption by +4.
+- Greater Combat Casting (2 slots): The character increases his chance to resist spell disruption by an additional +4 bringing it to +8 total.

+NOTE: The calculation to resist spell disruption is 1d20 + Luck + (Constitution / 2) - 5 + Concentration Proficiency Bonus < Damage Taken + 10.

 **POWER STRIKER (Next Release & Artisan Kitpack Fighter Overhaul Required):** This proficiency allows a warrior to attack with more ferocious Power Attacks.
 - Enhanced Power Attack (1 slot): The character gains a +5 damage bonus (instead of +3) when using the Power Attack modal.
 When using the Improved Power Attack modal, the character gains a +10 damage bonus (instead of +6).